-The School will submit annually to the Sponsor a property inventory of all capital assets or additions to capital assets purchased with public funds (including grant funds).
+The School will submit annually to the Sponsor a property inventory of all capital assets or additions to capital assets purchased with public funds (including grant funds) obtained from or through the Sponsor.
 This includes land or existing buildings, improvements to grounds, construction of buildings, additions to building, remodeling of buildings, initial equipment, new and replacement equipment, and software.
 This shall include furniture, fixtures, and equipment.
 The property inventory shall include the date of purchase, description of the item purchased, the cost of the item, and the item location.
 The property inventory shall be submitted to the Sponsor annually at the same time School's annual audit is submitted.